appsquickly/typhoon/README.md

 If you proceed with the Dependency Injection pattern, there are basically two options:

 * You can do dependency injection without a framework/library/container to help you.
-(It is simple after all) It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.
+(It is simple after all).
+It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last